You don’t have to spend hours on self-care to regulate your nervous system and avoid burnout.

 • And it really helps when those practices are accessible to your present reality!

-They tend to live in their heads most of the time, and overextend themselves.
-They are parents, creatives, or caring professionals.
+Now I work with highly sensitive and neurodivergent people who tend to live in their heads most of the time.
+They're parents, creatives, or professional caregivers.

-My students love authentic yoga for its mental, emotional, spiritual, as well as physical benefits, and they value having a guide they can trust.
+My students love mindful yoga for its mental, emotional, spiritual, as well as physical benefits.

 Appearances: